TechnologyBrewery/krausening/README.md

 4.)
 You're done - go for the whole sampler with Krausening's Owner integration if you're still thirsty.

-# Krausening in Four Pints (Leveraging Owner Integration to Access Properties via Interfaces (and more))#
+# Krausening in Five Pints (Leveraging Owner Integration to Access Properties via Interfaces (and more))#
 While accessing properties via `java.util.Properties` as `String` values works, wouldn't it be great if we could get compile-safe, strongly typed references to our Krausening property values that reflect their actual type?
 By integrating tightly with [Owner](http://owner.aeonbits.org/), Krausening can offer annotation-based type conversion, variable expansion, hot reloading, XML property file support, and all of the other great features that are built into Owner.
 Assuming that we have the following properties files created:
 ```
 #!bash